Best Dispersed Camping in Oregon: My Favorite Hidden Spots and How You Can Enjoy Them Too

 Lakeside dispersed camping spot at Crane Prairie Lake.

-We spend a lot of time here, our favorite areas are below:
+We spend a lot of time here; our favorite areas are below:

 • Cascade Lakes Highway: Try Forest Roads 4635 or 4600-370 near Hosmer Lake for classic high-mountain camping among pines and lakes.

-• China Hat Road: Head southeast of Bend on FR 18 and explore the many spur roads for easy-access dispersed camping in the open pine forest. *** UPDATE*** Currently closed for county maintenance – a reopen date is not yet available as of June 2025.
+• China Hat Road: Head southeast of Bend on FR 18 and explore the many spur roads for easy-access dispersed camping in the open pine forest. *** UPDATE*** Currently closed for county maintenance – a reopen date is not yet available as of summer 2025.

 10) Willamette National Forest if you want lush green landscapes